patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

 ### ComponentFixture

 The createComponent method returns a **ComponentFixture**, a handle on the test environment surrounding the created component.
-The fixture provides access to the **component instance itself** and to the [**DebugElement**](https://angular.io/guide/testing#debugelement), which is a handle on the component's DOM element (to be used in testing - ie: `fixture.debugElement`).
+The fixture provides access to the **component instance itself** and to the [**nativeElement**](https://angular.io/guide/testing-components-basics#nativeelement), which is a handle on the component's DOM element (to be used in testing - ie: `fixture.nativeElement`).

-### async

-We simply need this to invoke the first of two [beforeEach()](https://jasmine.github.io/tutorials/async) setup methods "asynchronously", ie: the test setup for ComponentOne must give the Angular template compiler [time to read &amp; compile the files](https://angular.io/guide/testing-components-basics).

-A second (synchronous) beforeeach is used to actually **create** the component using the TestBed.

 <br>